Be part of sharing the Yorkshire Dales’ fascinating story. Learn more about the people, landscape and traditions of this place.

 Lunch is included and your travel expenses will be covered.

-To be eligible to take part you must be either:
+To be eligible to take part you must be based in North Yorkshire and either:

 - Female 18 years+

 - Over 50 years old